tranek/GASDocumentation/README.md

 * Tasks for responding to player input
 * and more

-The [`AbilitySystemGlobals`](#concepts-asg) enforces a hardcoded game-wide maximum of 1000 concurrent `AbilityTasks` running at the same time.
+The `UAbilityTask` constructor enforces a hardcoded game-wide maximum of 1000 concurrent `AbilityTasks` running at the same time.
 Keep this in mind when designing `GameplayAbilities` for games that can have hundreds of characters in the world at the same time like RTS games.

 **[⬆ Back to Top](#table-of-contents)**